What is Falinks Raid Boss? (Mega Concept Discussion)

 Final Recommendation

-- +1 extra candy per catch (same type match)
+- +1 bonus candy per catch for matching types

 - Machop → Machamp